-OTTERBURNE, November 25, 2013 – You see them on the frontline every week, preaching a sermon, running the Sunday school program, leading worship, or any of the other dozens of tasks a church leader may be found doing on a Sunday morning.
-But when the church clears and Sunday morning is over, these church leaders have a ministry to manage – and for the second straight year, the Nuts & Bolts program is back to help point them in the right direction.
+OTTERBURNE, August 18, 2015 – You see them on the frontline every week, preaching a sermon, running the Sunday school program, leading worship, or any of the other dozens of tasks a church leader may be found doing on a Sunday morning.
+But when the church clears and Sunday morning is over, these church leaders have a ministry to manage – and for the third straight year, the Nuts & Bolts workshop series is back to help point them in the right direction.

-Beginning on January 30, 2014, Providence Theological Seminary, in partnership with Providence’s Buller Centre for Business, will be producing the Nuts & Bolts for Ministries program, a six-session workshop aimed to provide leaders of all types of ministries with basic management training in areas such as budgeting, media relations, communications, and much more.
+Beginning on September 24, 2015, Providence Theological Seminary, in partnership with Providence’s Buller Centre for Business, will be producing the Nuts & Bolts for Ministries program, a six-session workshop aimed to provide leaders of all types of ministries with basic management training in areas such as budgeting, board relations, human relations, and much more.

-The types of leaders who are likely to attend include pastors, church administrators, board leaders, board members executive directors, and program directors, all of whom possess essential spiritual gifts for leading a church body, but who may not have a lot of experience running the behind-the-scenes work of an entire organization.
+The types of leaders who are likely to attend include pastors, church administrators, board leaders, board members executive directors, and program directors, all of whom possess essential spiritual gifts for leading a ministry, but who may not have a lot of experience or training to run the behind-the-scenes work of an entire organization.

-This year’s sessions come after a successful launch of the program in 2013, which saw 20 ministry leaders across Manitoba attend the six-session workshop, and be a part of a great dialogue to help further the reach and effectiveness of their church ministries.
+This year’s sessions come after two successful years, which saw nearly three dozen ministry leaders across Manitoba attend the six-session workshop, and be a part of a great dialogue to help further the reach and effectiveness of their ministries.

 Providence Seminary offers accredited certificate, masters, and doctoral programs that prepare students to help the church accomplish its mission.
-Providence Seminary offers graduate training for pastoral, educational, and counselling ministries, and as an interdenominational evangelical school, the Providence student body represents over 15 church denominations.
+Providence Seminary offers graduate training for pastoral, educational, and counselling ministries.
+As an interdenominational evangelical school, the Providence Seminary student body represents over 15 church denominations.